0xiod/audiopipe/README.md

 git clone https://codeberg.org/iodomi/audiopipe.git
 ```

-**2. Installing dependencies (skipable)**
+**2. Installing dependencies**

-**Note:** Skip this step if you're using python package manager different than `pip`.
-If that's not the case follow along.

-To use AudioPipe you will have to install a few python dependencies in order for it to work.
+To use AudioPipe you will have to install a few python dependencies and FFmpeg in order for it to work.

 The commands will be diffrent depending on operating system you're using.
 Here I've prepared some examples of installing those dependencies on diffrent operating systems (If your OS is not there just Google it by yourself):